ulisses-alves/elm-element/README.md

   }
 }
 ```
-which is a shorthand for:
+Which is a shorthand for:
 ```javascript
 {
   events: {